Advertisement

 Before You Get Started

-If it's been a while since you've worked out, you may want to start with 5 minutes a few times a week and gradually work your way up to 30 minutes a day—whether it's yoga, walking or swimming.
+If it's been a while since you've worked out, you may want to start with 5 minutes a few times a week and gradually work your way up to 30 minutes a day—whether it's yoga, walking, or swimming.
 While practicing these yoga poses, listen to your body and breath.
 Use props and modify poses whenever you need to, especially as your belly grows and you're feeling less graceful.
 Don't hold poses for a long time.
 Go slowly and carefully.
 Back off if you feel any pain or discomfort.
-Also, ask your doctor if exercise is safe for you, especially if you've been told you have a high-risk pregnancy.
+Also, ask your healthcare provider if exercise is safe for you, especially if you've been told you have a high-risk pregnancy.

 3 / 8